MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   actually this shape.
-- **Reclassify** (1-to-1, event-triggered): given one incoming event plus a bit of memory, forward it unchanged, forward it relabeled, or drop it — nothing fabricated that didn't correspond to a real input.
-RELEASE → LONG_RELEASE promotion is this shape.
+- **Reclassify** (1-to-1, event-triggered): given one incoming event plus a bit of memory, forward it unchanged, forward it relabeled, or drop it — nothing fabricated that didn't correspond to a real input. **Revised from the original design:** RELEASE → LONG_RELEASE promotion turned out not to fit this shape at the generator level after all — see "LONG_RELEASE is a dispatch-time decision, not a generator reclassification" below.
+What *does* still fit here is nothing generator-side for buttons; the encoder fast-turn relabeling further down is the real example of this shape.
 - **Aggregate** (N-to-1, event-triggered): given a raw event belonging to a known group, consume it and, once the group resolves, emit a differently-typed event instead.
 Button-pair-to-Encoder (below) is this shape.